 Are You Excited About Your Current Job and Its Trajectory?

 Do you find yourself looking forward to the next project you have at work?
 Are you often putting more time into your job even when you are not on the clock?
 Are you excited about tackling each new challenge in your workplace?
 If you have no positive answer to these questions, then you should start considering a career change!
 After all, internal motivation matters if you want to excel in your profession while reducing your stress.

 Are You a Wizard at What You Do for a Living?

 Picture yourself working at your dream job and taking on all the responsibilities that come with it.
 Are you effortlessly gliding through one task after another?
 Alternatively, are you frequently stressed by having to redo each work because you are not as well versed as you would like?

 Most career advisors will insist that you need to have a knack for the job you want to do.
-This requirement means that it would be best to find a relevant field if you are brilliant at manipulating numbers.
+This requirement means that it would be best to find a relevant field if you are brilliant at manipulating numbers or providing writing services.
 Besides having a talent for what you do, it helps to be interested enough to learn the skills you require quickly.

 Does Your Life Align With Your Chosen Career?

 An excellent indication of whether your career choice was sound is if it aligns with the rest of your life.
 Consider your favourite pastime activities and hobbies to determine if they are related to your current job.
 When your profession favourably spills into your social life, you are likely to be much happier with your chosen area of expertise.

 In summary, finding a fulfilling job that gives your life meaning is quite challenging.
 However, if you can spot your dissatisfaction early, you could potentially save yourself plenty of stress later on.
 Make it a point to interrogate your decision instead of merely relying on the financial stability that you get from the job.
 After all, economic power does not necessarily translate to a fulfilling life.